 Source: http://photos.newtownbee.com/Journalism/Photos-from-the-issue-43/i-zK5ddz8/A

-The above photo’s Exif data shows that it was taken on August 1st, 2011.
+The above photo’s Exif data confirms it was taken on August 1st, 2011.

-Here is another photo of Caroline, posing with her friend and classmate, Catherine Hubbard, in the now familiar and ever-changing lobby of Sandy Hook Elementary:
+Here’s another photo of Caroline, this time posing with her friend and classmate, Catherine Hubbard, in the now-familiar and ever-changing lobby of Sandy Hook Elementary:

-Notice the dry erase board in the back shows the date as Wednesday, June 20th, 2012.
-This was graduation day for the school’s Kindergarten students, and we can see a diploma/certificate rolled up in Catherine’s right hand.
-A very similar diploma/certificate can be seen in this photo of Charlotte and Joel Bacon, taken the very same day:
+Notice the dry erase board in the background shows the date as Wednesday, June 20th, 2012.
+This was graduation day for the school’s Kindergarten students, and we can see a diploma or certificate rolled up in Catherine’s right hand.
+A nearly identical diploma or certificate is visible in this photo of Charlotte and Joel Bacon, taken on the very same day:

 Note the date, location, and caption of the photo.

-Of course Charlotte Bacon is another girl alleged to have performed at the Super Bowl as a fourth grader (a little more on that later), yet we have proof of all three girls graduating from Kindergarten at Sandy Hook Elementary School in June of 2012.
+Of course, Charlotte Bacon is another girl alleged to have performed at the Super Bowl as a fourth grader (more on that later).
+Yet, we have definitive proof that all three girls graduated from Kindergarten at Sandy Hook Elementary School in June 2012.

-Here’s yet another photo of Caroline Previdi (back row, second from the left), and it’s her Kindergarten class photo, taken during the 2011-2012 school year:
+Here’s yet another photo of Caroline Previdi (back row, second from the left)—her Kindergarten class photo, taken during the 2011-2012 school year:

-Along with a number of other victims alleged to have performed at the Super Bowl as nine year olds in February of 2013, we can see Noah Pozner seated on the right.
-Noah is wearing a red “Ready 4 Games” shirt by Nintendo, which was trademarked and sold in 2011:
+Alongside several other victims alleged to have performed at the Super Bowl as nine-year-olds in February 2013, we see Noah Pozner seated on the right.
+Noah is wearing a red “Ready 4 Games” shirt by Nintendo, a design trademarked and sold in 2011:

-That means that this class photo, which features what is unmistakably a group of five year-old Kindergarten students, could not have been taken at any point prior to 2011.
-Yet again, this preposterous theory cannot work unless these children were 7-8 years old at the time that this photo was taken.
+This class photo, which unmistakably captures a group of five-year-old Kindergarten students, could not have been taken before 2011.
+Yet again, the conspiracy theory falls apart unless one is willing to believe these children were somehow 7-8 years old at the time this photo was taken.

-And just in case the above wasn’t enough (and if that’s the case, I doubt one more photo will sway you because you’re likely just nuts), here’s a birthday announcement for Caroline from the Newtown Bee, published one week after Ben Wheeler’s, on September 14th, 2007:
+And if all of that still isn’t enough to convince you (and let’s be honest, if it isn’t, you’re probably beyond help), here’s a birthday announcement for Caroline Previdi from The Newtown Bee, published just one week after Ben Wheeler’s, on September 14th, 2007:

-While she is not alleged to have performed at the Super Bowl (and it is never quite explained why this luxury was only extended to some of the children), the above class photo also features a five year-old Catherine Hubbard.
-For further proof that Catherine was in fact six years old at the time of her death, we turn to The Newtown Bee’s “Bee Lines”, a recurring, weekly feature in which reporters ask Newtown residents, including schoolchildren, some fairly mundane questions.
-“Bee Lines” (which we’ll see again shortly) caught up with Catherine and her mother in April of 2012, and asked them what they think makes people turn out to vote:
+For further proof that Catherine was six years old at the time of her death, we turn to The Newtown Bee‘s recurring feature “Bee Lines,” where reporters posed everyday questions to Newtown residents, including schoolchildren.
+In April of 2012, “Bee Lines” caught up with Catherine and her mother to ask what they thought makes people turn out to vote:

 “Newtown Bee: What do you think makes people turn out to vote?
 Jenny Hubbard and Catherine Hubbard, right: The issues.”